ctdunc/vsc-dash/README.md

 to be confident that the signature of your javascript function matches your `Input/Output/State`s.

 ## Installation
-I am working on getting this published in the extension marketplace---stay tuned.
+You can install `vsc-dash` from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=ctdunc.vsc-dash).

-Until such a time, you can clone this repository, and run [`$ vsce package`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) to create a binary that can be installed via the right-click menu in the file tree.
+Alternately, you can clone this repository, and run [`$ vsce package`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) to create a `.vsix` binary that can be installed via the right-click menu in the file tree.

 ## Configuration Gotchas
 If none of these sound like you, please open an issue with a list of the plugins you